-Clearing unwanted habits & OCD
+Clear unwanted habits & OCD with Hypnotherapy Norwich

 Habits are an essential part of living, allowing us to carry out certain tasks automatically with minimal conscious effort, everyday activities from cleaning our teeth to driving a car, leaving us free to think and do other things.
 However, these patterned behaviours become a problem when they’ve outlived their original purpose yet continue to run, as if beyond our control.